 Peer Kröger, a Game Designer for Goodgames Studios, is thrilled with how the tool has helped the team save huge amounts of time and effort while giving fans of the game lots of new content to keep them engaged.

 “The generation is fast, flexible and convenient to use.
 It allows us to add a much higher amount of puzzles to the game compared to crafting them by hand.
 Overall, we are increasing the amount and the frequency of the content that we can release for our game.”Peer Kröger, Game Designer

-If the level designer thinks a level is good enough to be added to the game, our tool will then output the level as code ready to be added.
+Our tool will output a level as code ready to be added if the level designer thinks a level is good enough to be added to the game.
 The result is a platform that can easily generate 50 levels in a day, tested and ready to be deployed, allowing Goodgames Studios to launch the game sooner and with a smaller team.